Mike LeDonne

-Michael Arthur LeDonne (born October 26, 1956) is a jazz pianist and organist known for post-bop and hard bop.
-He has worked with Benny Golson since 1996 and performs under his own name all over the world.
+Michael Arthur LeDonne (born October 26, 1956) is an American jazz pianist, organist, composer, and educator.
+Having played with Benny Goodman, Milt Jackson, and Benny Golson in various stages of his career, he now leads several of his own groups and frequently performs around the world.

 Early life

 LeDonne was born in Bridgeport, Connecticut, on October 26, 1956.
 His parents ran a music store.
 His father was a jazz guitarist, and LeDonne started performing locally around the age of ten.
 He also had lessons with John Mehegan for four years.
 After graduating from the New England Conservatory of Music where he studied with Jaki Byard in 1978, he moved to New York City and joined the Widespread Depression Jazz Orchestra.

 Later life and career

 LeDonne left the Widespread Depression Jazz Orchestra in 1981 and toured the UK with Panama Francis and the Savoy Sultans Back in New York, LeDonne became the house pianist at Jimmy Ryan's, where he played with some big names in jazz during 1981–83.
 He was also part of Benny Goodman's Sextet in 1982–83.